sanderjeurissen/dnssec_lookup/README.md

 ## Config

-By default the script will run the dnslookup to localhost.
+By default the script will run the dns queries to localhost.
 An alternative server can be used by changing the **NS** variable:

 ```
 NS=127.0.0.1